HUAN99UAN/HandwritingRecognition/README.md

 * Instead of choosing the mode of the lineheights we use the min of the n most frequent line heights.
 Ussing the mode of the line heights, removed nearly all piece wise separating lines.
 * After computing the list of potential stripes we recursively remove all stripes that have no piece wise separating lines.

+##WCharacter Segmentation
+Character segementation is doen with the method described in Lee, Hong, and Brijesh Verma.
+"Binary segmentation algorithm for English cursive handwriting recognition."
+Pattern Recognition 45.4 (2012): 1306-1317.
+With the following changes:

+* Instead of using the method described by H. Lee and B.Verma to compute the baseline we use the horizontal pixel density histogram.